pre63/pbn/content/powersporta.com/articles/starter-motors-for-polaris-atvs-reliability.md

 Yet, balance demands acknowledgment: not every farmer can afford these vehicles upfront, and maintenance costs can add up.
 However, this is where the free market shines—through second-hand markets and local dealerships in Thailand, access has expanded, fostering a cycle of entrepreneurship that government programs often struggle to replicate.
 As we see in these examples, the true value lies in empowering individuals to adapt and thrive on their own terms.

 ![Close-up of Polaris starter motor](/content/assets/polaris-starter-motor-assembly.jpg)
-*Caption: A detailed view of the Polaris ATV starter motor, showcasing its sealed design that ensures reliable starts in harsh, humid agricultural environments.*
+*A detailed view of the Polaris ATV starter motor, showcasing its sealed design that ensures reliable starts in harsh, humid agricultural environments.*

 ## Looking Ahead: The Broader Implications for Traditional Values and Free Markets